chienyioma/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Task 0 - takes a pointer to an int as parameter and updates the value it points
 # Task 1 - Creat funtion that swaps two integers
+# Task 2 - Returns the length of a string